supercodingninja/Joia/README.md

 sitting in my Joia directory with one line "MONGODB_URI=mongod+svr://myatlasusername:myatlaspassword@cluster0.va5bm.mongodb.net/myFirstDatabase"

+A final variation that reflects the Heroku environment is replacing the command at step 1 with: npm install --only=prod

+Heroku minimizes the number of node_modules installed by avoiding downloading the devDependencies

 Doing this or even knowing about it is *unnecessary* for local development and is only probably worth knowing in case connectivity problems come up which you're trying to diagnose.